shielamms/half-full-stack/nlp/_posts/2021-10-31-diplomacy-lie-detector.md

     return vectorizer
 ```

 Note here that we can pass the `tokenize_and_remove_stopwords()` function that we wrote earlier to the `tokenizer` parameter of `TfidfVectorizer`.
-This means that the output tokens of the tokenizer function is the input of the instatiated vectorizer.
+This means that the output of the tokenizer function is the input of the instatiated vectorizer.

 ### Transforming the training data... and finding an *oopsie*
 One last step before we can train a prediction model with the training data - we need to fit the message data into our vectorizer.
 While I was doing this, I found my self in a "facepalm" moment when I realised I haven't looked at the proportion of lies within the training dataset.